CapricanDRJ/HadesStarCommunityData/docs/corp/e729927db5a5672fcc94357f999bc3b66fa38a624f042543b847f82e7fa890a5/index.md

 ```
 We are active with white stars.We are a corporation with the goal of
 helping new players and creating a community where everyone can thriv
-e together.Be active in chat and white stars for promotion}
+e together.Be active in chat and white stars for promotion
 ```
 ### [Discord](https://discord.gg/https://discord.com/invite/yeVYzgVS)
 ### Whitestar Bonus ❌